ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Readers are expected to be familiar with:

 * The terms and concepts described in the ACE framework for authentication and authorization {{RFC9200}} and in the Authorization Information Format (AIF) {{RFC9237}} to express authorization information.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
-In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).
+This includes Client (C), Resource Server (RS), and Authorization Server (AS).

 * The terms and concepts related to the message formats and processing specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.
 These include the abbreviations REQx and OPTx denoting the numbered mandatory-to-address and optional-to-address requirements, respectively.